 - chillingeffects.org — When there’s a copyright-related complaint against a website, a copy of that letter is archived in the Chilling Effects database.
 Anyone can query this public database to know about all the copyright infringement complaints against a particular website.

 - myip.ms — MyIP.ms offers a comprehensive report of any website or I.P.
 Address.
 You get to know about the hosting provider, the physical location of a website, the IP Address change history of a website and the DNS information.
 Netcraft also offers similar reports.

 - reversewhois.com — The reverse whois lookup will help you determine other websites of someone.
 You can search the whois database by the email address or name of the domain registrant.

 - builtwith.com — Use BuiltWith to know the technology stack of any website.
 It helps you figure out the mail service provider of a domain, the advertising partners, the tracking widgets that are installed on a website and whether the site is using any CDN like Amazon S3 or Google Cloud.
 See example.

-- whatsmydns.net — When you buy a new domain or switch from one host to another, the DNS records for the domain change and it may take a while to propagate these changes worldwide.
-WhatsMyDNS check your DNS records from various locations and it can check your domain’s A, CNAME and MX records. whatsmydns.net is also a good alternative.
+- dnsmap.io — When you buy a new domain or switch from one host to another, the DNS records for the domain changes and it may take a while to propagate these changes worldwide.
+The tool checks the DNS records from various geographic locations and it can check your domain’s A, CNAME, TXT and MX records. whatsmydns.net is also a good alternative.

 - developers.google.com — Find the Page Speed score of any website on both desktop and mobile devices.
 The higher this number, the better.
-The Google tool also offers suggestion on how the score can be improved.
+The Google tool also offers suggestions on how the score can be improved.